envyclient/event-bus/README.md

         EventManager.INSTANCE.register(new Object() {

-            @EventTarget // Every method listing for the event must have @EventTarget annotation. public void onTestEvent(TestEvent e) { // Every method must only have 1 parameter, and that parameter has to be an instance of the Event class.
+            @EventTarget // Every method listening for an event must have the @EventTarget annotation. public void onTestEvent(TestEvent e) { // Every method must only have 1 parameter, and that parameter has to be an instance of the Event class.
                 System.out.println("test");
             }